 Financial Aid is an often misunderstood topic when it comes to college admissions.
-People do not understand how the application process works and why they should even be filling out the FAFSA. here are some common mistakes I have found people making when it comes to Financial Aid.
+People do not understand how the application process works; or don’t understand why they should even be filling out the FAFSA.
+Here are some common mistakes I have found people making when it comes to Financial Aid.

 This is not true.
 There are very few schools that consider Financial need when reviewing a student’s application.
-Check if the schools you are applying to are “need blind” which means the Financial Aid office is completely separate from the Admissions office.
+Check if the schools you are applying to are “need blind.”
+This means the Financial Aid office is completely separate from the Admissions office.
 Do not shy away from trying to get additional assistance.
-College is expensive, there is no reason you should try to do it on your own if you can get money from other places.
+College is expensive!
+There is no reason you need to do it on your own if you can get money from other places.

 The student loan debt in this country is close to $1.5 billion.
 Many people make the mistake of borrowing more than they can pay back and then ending up in a pool of debt when they graduate.